EU AI Act: What Does It Mean for Your Security and Compliance after the Omnibus Agreement (May 2026)?

 The EU AI Act is the first comprehensive regulation focused specifically on artificial intelligence.
 While GDPR focused on personal data, the AI Act focuses on the safety, reliability, and control of AI systems.

-From 2026 onwards, organizations must demonstrate that their AI is designed and used according to clear risk frameworks.
+Under the Digital Omnibus agreement of May 2026, organizations must demonstrate by 2 December 2027 that stand-alone high-risk AI is designed and used according to clear risk frameworks.
+For AI embedded in regulated products this deadline shifts to 2 August 2028.
 This means AI is no longer just an innovation initiative, but a full governance and security responsibility.

 For companies using AI in processes, products, or decision-making, the risk profile changes significantly.
 AI introduces new attack surfaces and new compliance obligations that go beyond traditional cybersecurity.